Zensho/CS91-Proj/README.md

 ## Getting Started

 First, download the source code.
-Then, download the dataset "LR_task_with_antisaccade_synchronised_min_hilbert.npz" in the EEGEyeNet Dataset(https://osf.io/jkrzh/).
-Then put the data into a folder called "data".
+Then, download the dataset "LR_task_with_antisaccade_synchronised_min_hilbert.npz" and"LR_task_with_antisaccade_synchronised_min.npz"in the EEGEyeNet Dataset(https://osf.io/jkrzh/).
+Then put both datasets into a folder called "data".

 ### Prerequisites
 The required packages can be installed easily with conda: